2CM: History

 Maclurcan received over 2,000 letters from listeners who had heard his initial transmissions.
 2CM was also the first station to publish a program guide.
 Each day’s broadcasting ended with the invocation: don’t forget to wind up the clock and put out the cat.
 2CM was transferred to the short wave band on 21 February 1924.

-Charles Maclurcan was President of the Wireless Institute of Australia, immediately following Sir Ernest Fisk.
+Charles Maclurcan was President of the Wireless Institute of Australia, immediately following Ernest Fisk.
 Maclurcan also designed and built the popular Maclurcan radio receiver.

 The call sign 2CM is the only one listed by the Federal Government as never to be reissued, in recognition of the pioneering achievements of Charles Maclurcan.